 Most, if not all garage door openers have small remotes so you can open and close the door from your car.
 However, you can take things a step further by adding smarts to your garage door opener.
 Doing so will not only let you monitor and control it from your smartphone, but also link it to other smart home devices, so that your house lights will turn on when you arrive home.

-Based on our extensive research, which included evaluating both product reviews across the web and user reviews, the top product in this category is the Chamberlain MYQ-G0301.
+Based on our extensive research, which included evaluating both product reviews across the web and user reviews, the best smart garage door opener is the Chamberlain MYQ-G0301.
 It works with a large number of smart home systems and garage doors and is easy to set up.
-However, if you want to use it with Google Assistant or IFTTT, you'll need to sign up for a subscription plan.
-If you don't want to pay a recurring fee, we recommend the NEXX Garage NXG-100b, which has a little more involved set up, but works with both Alexa and Google Assistant.
+And, it recently eliminated the biggest issue; you no longer need to sign up for a subscription if you want to use it with Google Assistant or IFTTT.
+However, it still does not work with Alexa.